 I hope you have found this look at memory and how it relates to how children learn math interesting and useful.
 I'd recommend taking a look at Dr. Adbazi's video lecture and if you have any feedback, please get in touch.

 I'm Ged McBreen ex-math teacher, parent and co-founder of Komodo.

 About Komodo - Komodo is a fun and effective way to boost K-5 math skills.
-Designed for 5 to 11-year-olds to use in the home, Komodo uses a little and often approach to learning math (15 minutes, 3 to 5 times per week) that fits into the busy routine.
-Komodo users develop fluency and confidence in math - without keeping them at the screen for long.
+Designed for 5 to 11-year-olds to use in the home, Komodo uses a little and often approach to learning math (15 minutes, three to five times per week) that fits into the busy routine.
+Komodo helps users develop fluency and confidence in math - without keeping them at the screen for long.